ebikatsudon/VTubeStudio/Tobii-Eye-Tracker.md

 VTube Studio can use the Tobii tracker to improve the head-tracking and eye-tracking.
 Depending on the options you've turned on, it does the following:

-* Overwrite iPhone/webcam head X/Y/Z position and rotation as long as the Tobii tracker detects the head.
+* **Overwrite iPhone/webcam head X/Y/Z position and rotation** as long as the Tobii tracker detects the head.
   * This position/rotation is very smooth and accurate.
-Most importantly, it does NOT have that annoying head-nod when you blink.
+Most importantly, it does **NOT** have that annoying head-nod when you blink.
-* Overwrite iPhone/webcam eye X/Y as long as the Tobii tracker detects the eyes.
+* **Overwrite iPhone/webcam eye X/Y** as long as the Tobii tracker detects the eyes.
-  * If this is turned on, VTube Studio will also make sure the eyes will never fully close as long as the Tobii-tracker still detects the eyes.
-This solves the problem of eyes closing when you look down, for example on your keyboard: because the Tobii tracker is below your screen and very accurate, it will be able to tell if the eyes are still open.
+  * If this is turned on, VTube Studio will also make sure the eyes will never fully close as long as the Tobii-tracker still detects your eyes.
+This solves the problem of eyes closing when you look down, for example on your keyboard or drawing tablet.
+This works well because the Tobii tracker is below your screen and very accurate, so it will be able to tell if the eyes are still open.